Emit07/shortener/README.md

 This is a url shortener that runs on the bitly api.
 The shortner was made with node.js, this was not meant to be anything fancy it is just a super small project to learn about node.
 This project is released under the MIT license so feel free to modify and share.

-You can access this finished project at [http://short-nr.herokuapp.com/](http://short-nr.herokuapp.com/ "go to the url shortener") it is a little ironic having a big url for a link shortener
+You can access this finished project at [http://short-nr.herokuapp.com/](http://short-nr.herokuapp.com/ "go to the url shortener").it is a little ironic having a big url for a link shortener

 **Please remember I am using a free api key to show the concept so please do not spam links.**